-The Suspend action works only for x86 VMs with 256 GB or RAM or less.
-Neither Power A particular type of CPU that supports IBM i, AIX, and Linux in Skytap Cloud.
-VMs nor x86 VMs with more than 256 GB of RAM can be suspended.
+The Suspend action works only for x86 VMs with 256 GB of RAM or less.
+Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap.
+VMs and x86 VMs with more than 256 GiB of RAM can't be suspended.

 Reset and Power off may cause data corruption; use them only for unresponsive VMs.

 Run, suspend, or shut down VMs in an environment

 You can run, suspend, or shut down all or some of the VMs in an environment.

 - Use the environment power controls to run, suspend, or shut down all of the selected VMs in the environment.
 Each VM has a checkbox you can select or deselect.

 - Use the multi-select power controls to run, suspend, or shut down all of the selected VMs in the environment.
 Each VM has a checkbox you can select or deselect.